 An insightful organization can exist, with employees at every level surrounded by information and experiences that encourage ongoing insights into the organization’s performance and relationship to the industry.

 The organization can gain real traction for results, going beyond the bravado of demanding cost reduction and instead embedding key elements in the organization that consistently identify high-leverage changes.

 These “anchor bolts” are the foundation of our model, and we’ve used them to improve profits by between 50 and 300 percent in a variety of fields, including the furniture manufacturing, chemical, capital equipment manufacturing, printing, and health care industries.

-In The Enduring Organization, we delve into how leaders can assess the opportunities within their companies, design processes to reach new levels of performance, and adjust these processes until the key metrics move and are stable at new levels.
+In The Enduring Organization, I delve into how leaders can assess the opportunities within their companies, design processes to reach new levels of performance, and adjust these processes until the key metrics move and are stable at new levels.

 If you can’t understand the causes and effects of a problem with a high degree of clarity, you won’t be able to design a simple and elegant solution.
 And if you can’t find a simple and elegant solution, you won’t be able to create sustainable change.